 You are very much our partners in mission”.

 Fr Michael O’Connell, msc Director of the Mission Support Centre

 The Story of the MSC Mission Support Centre

 The Mission Support Centre at Western Road in Cork was founded in 1964 principally to support the MSC missions in developing countries.
 It is the human face of MSCs to benefactors in Ireland, England, Scotland, and Wales.
 Through ongoing communication, chiefly by mail or by telephone, we create friends in these countries.
 Many of these friendships last a lifetime and continue down through the next generation.

 The first Director of the Mission Support Centre was Fr.
-Hugh Hanlon, msc who now ministers in South Africa.
+Hugh Hanlon, msc who recently returned from South Africa.
 He was followed by Fr.
 J.J.
 O’Brien, msc who sadly passed away in 2002.
 The current Director is Fr.
 Michael O’Connell, msc.

 Role of the Mission Support Centre